Through The Fibro Fog

 Summer means one thing in my family - fun weekend get togethers with a paddling pool, football and of course popsicles in the back yard!
 Most store-bought popsicles (or ice lollies as they called in the UK!) are full of not-so-great ingredients, so I hope you enjoy these healthy popsicles.

-Inspired by the cherry coconut popsicles I already have here on the site, I wanted to make some with a bit of a tropical flavour too.
+Inspired by the cherry coconut popsicles I already have here on the site, I wanted to make some with a bit of a tropical flavor too.
 These cherry and mango popsicles require just three ingredients, with fruit and coconut milk.
 Super easy to make, and both kids and adults will love this summer snack!

 Jump to: